prajitdas/EBXPrivacy/README.md

 Please read [here](http://forum.xda-developers.com/showpost.php?p=52644313&postcount=9241) before voting.

-Implementation of new features is dependent on contributions to the XPrivacy project.
+Implementation of new features is dependent on contributions to the EBXPrivacy project.
 Please read [here](http://forum.xda-developers.com/xposed/modules/xprivacy-ultimate-android-privacy-app-t2320783/post57469136#post57469136) for more information.

 **One feature request per issue please!**

 #### Questions

-If you have any questions, please leave a message in the [XDA XPrivacy  thread](http://forum.xda-developers.com/showthread.php?p=42488236).
+If you have any questions, please leave a message in the [XDA EBXPrivacy  thread](http://forum.xda-developers.com/showthread.php?p=42488236).
 More people follow the support thread than the GitHub issue tracker, which increases your chance of receiving a helpful answer.
 Moreover, the answers given might be beneficial to more people than you alone.